HectorRicardo/simple-music-app/README.md

         further below, the conditions to destroy a service are explained.
   - If you requested Android to bind a context to a service
       - The service is marked as BOUND, and the context is bound to the service.
+      - If a context is bound to a service, it can send custom, app-specific requests/messages/commands directly to the service, and the service can send responses.
       - One or several contexts can be bound to the service.
       - The first time a context binds to the service, the service's `onBind()` method is called.
+This method returns an interface that will be used by the context to communicate with the service.
-However, subsequent bindings don't trigger this method anymore.
+      - However, subsequent bindings to the service don't trigger the `onBind()` method anymore.
 This is because the result of the `onBind()` method is cached.
       - You can individually unbind any context previously bound.
       - If all contexts have unbound from the service, we say that the service is UNBOUND.